Most weight loss programs do not work and can harm your health. If you want to lose weight healthy and keep it off, read on to find out how.

 Eat Less Refined Carbs or Go on a Low-Carb Diet

-Studies show that refined carbs can spike blood sugar, leading to hunger, increased food intake, and cravings.
+Studies show refined carbs can spike blood sugar, leading to hunger, increased food intake, and cravings.
 Moreover, eating refined carbs is also linked to obesity.

 Studies have shown that eating a low-carb diet can help you lose 2 to 3 times more weight than eating a standard low-fat diet and improve your health.